ivangeorgiew/ropework/README.md

 ### API for returned values from the imported function:
 * `isDevelopment`
   * type: `boolean`
-  * definition: Boolean that was parsed from `getErrorHandling`
+  * definition: Boolean that was parsed from `tiedPants`

 * `devLogger`
   * type: `devMsg` -> ?
-  * definition: Function that was parsed from `getErrorHandling`
+  * definition: Function that was parsed from `tiedPants`

 * `notify`
   * type: `({ isUncaught, isFriendly, userMsg, productionMsg })` -> ?
-  * definition: Function that was parsed from `getErrorHandling`
+  * definition: Function that was parsed from `tiedPants`

 * `isObject`
   * type: val -> boolean